aabbtree77/twinpeekz2/README.md

     }
     ```

-    It won't impress a type theorist, but do we really need that whole layer with generics and code substitution here?
+    It won't impress a type theorist, but do we really need that whole layer of problems here?
 If you get into "go generate" and templates [this way](https://github.com/go-gl/mathgl/blob/master/mgl32/matrix.tmpl) with the big lib mentality, then perhaps yes.
 Since Go version 1.18 one can use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower), but I would not bother.

 * There is [a pointless split between "vmath" and "glm"](https://github.com/treeform/vmath/issues/42).
-I went with the "glm" library as this is the one I used with Go and C++ before.
-I did not have to worry about any row-major vs column-major issues at all, though somebody did, before me ;).
+I went with the "glm" library as this is almost a 3D vector math standard.
+I did not have to worry about any row-major vs column-major issues at all, though somebody did, before me...

 * There are quite a few GLFW binding choices, despite a tiny community.
 Consider [these GLFW function signatures](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326):